jaem-seo/AI_tokamak_control/README.md

 $ cd AI_tokamak_control
 ```

-# 1. Target arrival for 4 s interval
+# 1. Target arrival in 4 s interval
 - Open the GUI.
 It takes a bit depending on your environment.
 ```
 $ python ai_control_v0.py